Artie Moore

-Arthur Ernest Moore (29 April 1887 – 20 January 1949) was a Welsh wireless pioneer who heard the distress signal from on his home-made equipment before news of the disaster reached Britain.
+Arthur Ernest Moore (29 April 1887 – 20 January 1949) was a Welsh wireless pioneer who is said to have heard the distress signal from on his home-made equipment before news of the disaster reached Britain.
 He subsequently worked for the Marconi Company, helping to develop radio and sonar.

 Early life

 Arthur Ernest Moore was born in Pontllanfraith, near Blackwood, where his father owned Gelligroes Mill.

 At a young age Moore was involved in an accident at the mill which resulted in the loss of the lower part of one of his legs.
 For the rest of his life, he wore a wooden leg.
 By the age of ten, Moore had developed an interest in amateur engineering and he adapted a bicycle to cater for his wooden leg.

 At some point prior to 1909, most likely in his early teenage years, using a hand-made lathe driven by the waterwheel at the mill, Moore built a working model of a horizontal steam engine.
 The model won a competition in Model Engineer magazine; the prize, a book by Sir Oliver Lodge entitled Modern Views of Magnetism and Electricity, awakened his interest in wireless.

 After Moore and his brother took over operation of the mill from their father, they used a generator coupled to the mill wheel to charge batteries to provide electrical power for local farmers, who were not yet connected to the mains supply; they also created machinery for them.